brix4dayz/dpd_cpp/TRIBLOCK.md

 #### Triblock Processor

 ##### ToDo's
+ - Correct avg aggregation number.
+ - Remove neither counter and change it to stem.
  - Look into Stem collisions with xor hashing.
- - Remove neither counter and change it to stem.

 ##### Analysis Parameters